gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 * An Enforcement Action can be added to an open Case File.
 * An Enforcement Action can be edited while the Case File is open.
-* An Enforcement Action can be submitted for review.
+* An Enforcement Action can be submitted for review, creating an Enforcement Action Review.
+* An Enforcement Action Review can be completed, updating the Enforcement Action status.
 * An Enforcement Action can be issued (closed as sent) or canceled (closed as unsent), both of which disable the review process.
-* An Enforcement Action can be deleted *(not shown)*.
+* An Enforcement Action can be deleted *(not shown in diagram)*.

-### Consent Orders
+### Enforcement Action Types

+* Informational Letter
+* Letter of Noncompliance (LON)
+* No Further Action Letter (NFA)
+* Notice of Violation (NOV)
+* Combined NOV/NFA Letter
+* Proposed Consent Order (PCO)
+* Consent Order (CO)
+* Administrative Order (AO)

+### Enforcement Action Type-Specific Logic

+* An LON or a Combined NOV/NFA letter cannot be added if a reportable Enforcement Action (see Data Exchange table below) has already been issued.
+* An NFA cannot be added directly to a Case File.
+It can only be generated from an existing NOV.
+* A CO cannot be added directly to a Case File.
+It can only be generated from an existing PCO (using the "Signed Order received" action).
 * If the Enforcement Action is a Consent Order, Stipulated Penalties can be added.
-* A Stipulated Penalty can be deleted *(not shown)*.
+* A Stipulated Penalty can be deleted *(not shown in diagram)*.
-* A Consent Order (CO) cannot be added directly to a Case File.
-A Proposed Consent Order (PCO) must first be added, then a CO can be generated from the PCO.

-### Enforcement Action Review

-* An Enforcement Action can be submitted for review, creating an Enforcement Action Review.
-* An Enforcement Action Review can be completed, updating the Enforcement Action.

 ### Enforcement Action Status